freenas/freenas-docs/userguide/storage.rst

 Pools
 -----

-The :guilabel:`Pools` section of the %brand% graphical interface can be used to format pools, attach a disk to copy data onto an existing pool, or import an external ZFS pool.
-It can also be used to create ZFS datasets and zvols and to manage their permissions.

-.. note:: In ZFS terminology, groups of storage devices managed by ZFS are referred to as a *pool*.
-Prior versions of the %brand% graphical interface referred to ZFS pools as *volumes*.
+:menuselection:`Storage --> Pools` can be used to create and manage ZFS pools, datasets and zvols.

 Proper storage design is important for any NAS.
 **Please read through this entire chapter before configuring storage